Cerebral Palsy is a group of movement disorders that usually take shape into early age and affect movement and muscle tone or posture.

 - Infections & Fever during pregnancy

-- Blood factor of mother & foetus are different
+- Blood factor of mother & foetus is different

 - Infertility treatments